Spishock leads Copperheads to 2-1 victory

-Joel Spishock blasted a home run in the bottom of the eighth inning Wednesday night to lift Carmichaels to a 2-1 victory over Oakland (Md.) in Fayette County Baseball League action.
+Joel Spishock blasted a home run in the bottom of the eighth inning to lift Carmichaels to a 2-1 victory over Oakland (Md.) in Fayette County Baseball League action on June 8.

 Spishock’s home run easily cleared the fence in dead center field.